sentanos/roblox-js-server/README.md

 2. Install [heroku command line tools](https://devcenter.heroku.com/articles/heroku-command-line#download-and-install).
 3. [Download](https://github.com/sentanos/roblox-js-server/archive/master.zip) this repository and unzip.
 4. Open the settings.json file and fill in the fields "username", "password", and "key" in the quotes after each.
 5. Open a terminal or command prompt and type "cd ", then drag the folder into the window and release.
 It should fill in the path name afterwards.
+Hit enter.
 6. Type in "heroku login" and type in the username and password of the account you made in step 1.
-7. Type in "git init" followed by "git add --all" and then "git commit -am "Initial"
+7. Type in "git init" [Enter] followed by "git add --all" [Enter] and then "git commit -am "Initial" [Enter]
-8. Type in "heroku create"; you can put in a custom name after the command as well. eg. "heroku create roblox-js-server"
+8. Type in "heroku create" [Enter]; you can put in a custom name after the command as well. eg. "heroku create roblox-js-server"
-9. Finally type "git push heroku master" and let it go through.
+9. Finally type "git push heroku master" [Enter] and let it go through.
 If all goes well it will deploy after a minute or two and will tell you the url of your server around the end of the process.

 ## Lua Example